 But a few years ago, we decided we wanted to infuse our Christmas season with more peace and more reflection.
 We wanted to build in more time to talk about what we were celebrating and why.
 A daily advent ritual seemed like a great idea, though technically we had no idea what we were doing.

-We thought there should be candles and a devotional?
-Praying?
+We thought there should be candles and a reading?
+Time for prayer?
 Possibly singing?
 We weren’t sure, so we just leapt in.
 Now our advent ritual is such a fun part of our season that we even invited friends to join us this year.

 Is there a ritual that you think would make the holidays even more meaningful for your family?
 Maybe you want to read the Christmas story out loud to your kids.
 (This children’s Bible has one of our favorite versions, and it’s probably available at a bookstore nearby.)
-Maybe you’ve been thinking about attending a special holiday service.
-Or maybe there’s something you’d like to do at home: lighting candles, praying together?
+Maybe you’ve been thinking about attending a special holiday service, or about finding ways to help others this season.
+Or maybe there’s something you’d like to do at home: lighting candles, sharing memories, telling stories?

 Starting something new can feel a little overwhelming.
 Here’s what helped our family ease into a new spiritual practice.

 Choose practices you think are awesome, or at least important.

 Kids, in general, are intuitive sorts of people.
 They can tell when you’re excited to try something.
 They can also tell if you’re just going through the motions.
 One of these scenarios will produce cooperative kids; the other, not so much.
 Choose rituals and practices that matter to you, not just ones you think you should do.

 A reading, a ritual: this stuff can take some getting used to.
 Keep it short and sweet and let your kids ask for more.
 If you want to share something more traditional — maybe a reading or song or prayer that has meaning for you — it’s okay to just choose a short piece rather than stick to the script.